-The highest average salaries go to Senior Information Technology Managers, who bring in close to approximately $95K, though Nursing Managers are not far behind at around $85K along with Registered Nurses ($57K) and Postdoctoral Research Associates ($56K).
-Duke University Medical Center hands out some of the smallest paychecks to Project Coordinators ($40K).
+The highest average salaries go to Acute Care Nurse Practitioners, who bring in close to $104K per year, though Nursing Managers are not far behind at about $92K along with Senior Strategic Planners (approximately $65K) and Data Managers ($64K).
+Duke University Medical Center hands out some of the smallest paychecks to Research Associates ($45K on average).

 Years of Experience

 Five to nine years of work experience seem to result in median wages of around $57K annually.
 The largest slice of the Duke University Medical Center workforce (32 percent) has been working for one to four years and earns, on average, $51K per year.

 Board Certified Pharmacotherapy Specialists are compensated at a much higher rate than non-authorized workers, bringing in close to approximately $114K annually.
 On average, salaries rise to $91K per year for accredited Advanced Cardiac Life Support Specialists.
 At Duke University Medical Center, employees who hold a medical degree receive the highest salaries at about $109K.

 When it comes to skills, Operations Management seems to bolster pay the most; employees who claim proficiency also enjoy a median income of around $100K annually.
 A common skill in Duke University Medical Center's work force is Project Management; approximately one in eight of survey participants report using it on the job.
 Data Analysis, Microsoft Office, and Acute Care were also reported by many survey participants.